RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 #### Gotcha: Enabling the RuleSet

 One thing that is a bit hard to find in the documentation is the fact that you need to **manually** enable the ruleset.
-You can enable the **rule** in cloudformation but the **ruleset** must be enabled through the console.
+You can enable the **rule** in Cloudformation but the **ruleset** must be enabled through the console.
 To do this, go into the 'Email Receiving' menu item, select your ruleset and enable it.

 ![Activate the rule set](./images/awsses/ses_activate_rule_set.png)